Configure the E2B menu system

 .mnu files are typically used for special cases and many example files can be found in the \_ISO\docs\Sample mnu Files folder.
 Instructions for users are inside each .mnu file (view/edit using Notepad).

 Typically, .mnu files and their payload files are placed at the 3rd level (e.g. \_ISO\MAINMENU\MNU).
 You can use any folder name instead of MNU for the 3rd level folder and you can have many different 3rd level folders or many sub-folders below that.
-The folder names will be enumerated alphabetically.
+The folder names will be enumerated alphabetically and so this determines the order in which they appear in the menu.

 Do not edit any of the original E2B .mnu files because if you later update the E2B drive with a newer version of E2B, you will lose all your changes!